acm-uiuc/til/_til/ruby/array-last-limit.md

+---
-# Returning a fixed number of items from the tail of a list
+title: Returning a fixed number of items from the tail of a list
+category: ruby
+---

 [`Array#last`][last docs] takes an argument to limit the number of items to return from the tail of a list.